 If it were not for the Civil War, Grant might have slipped quickly into obscurity.
-Instead, he re-enlisted in the army in 1861 and embarked on a stellar military career, although his tendency to binge-drink re-emerged and he developed another unhealthy habit: chain cigar-smoking.
-He struggled throughout the Civil War to control the addictions.
-In 1862, he led troops in the captures of Forts Henry and Donelson in Tennessee, and forced the Confederate Army to retreat back into Mississippi after the Battle of Shiloh.
+Instead, he re-enlisted in the army in 1861 and embarked on a stellar military career, although his tendency to binge drink re-emerged and he developed another unhealthy habit: chain cigar-smoking.
+He struggled throughout the Civil War to control his addictions.
+In 1862, he led troops in the captures of Forts Henry and Donelson in Tennessee and forced the Confederate Army to retreat back into Mississippi after the Battle of Shiloh.
 (After the Donelson campaign, Grant received over 10,000 boxes of congratulatory cigars from a grateful citizenry.)

 Grant’s talent as a political leader paled woefully in comparison to his military prowess.
 He was unable to stem the rampant corruption of his administration and failed to combat a severe economic depression in 1873.
 There were bright spots in Grant’s tenure, however, including the passage of the Enforcement Act in 1870, which temporarily curtailed the political influence of the Ku Klux Klan in the post-Civil War South, and the 1875 Civil Rights Act, which attempted to desegregate public places such as restrooms, inns, public conveyances on land or water, theaters, and other places of public amusement.
 In addition, Grant helped heal U.S. and British diplomatic relations, despite the fact that Britain had offered to supply the Confederate Army with the tools to break the Union naval blockade during the Civil War.
 He also managed to stay sober during his two terms in office.

 Upon leaving office, Grant’s fortunes again declined.
 He and his wife Julia traveled to Europe between 1877 and 1879 amid great fanfare, but the couple came home to bankruptcy caused by Grant’s unwise investment in a scandal-prone banking firm.
-Grant spent the last few years of his life writing a detailed account of the Civil War and, after he died of throat cancer in 1885, Julia managed to scrape by on the royalties earned from his memoirs.
+Grant spent the last few years of his life writing a detailed account of the Civil War and, after he died of throat cancer in 1885, Julia lived on the royalties earned from his memoirs.